mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 With MUI X Charts, you can choose from a wide range of chart types, including line charts, bar charts, pie charts, area charts, scatter plots, and more.
 Each chart type is thoughtfully crafted with attention to detail, ensuring that the visual representations are not only aesthetically pleasing, but also highly effective in conveying complex data.

-And it ships with a couple of rad palettes, specially crafted by our designers!
+And it ships with gorgeous palettes that were specially crafted by our designers!

 Check out the video below, highlighting some of our Charts: